 A Commercial General Liability policy may exclude any coverage for liquor liability or any time when liquor is served.
-In order to sell alcohol you need a liquor permit/license from Alcohol Gaming Commission Ontario.
+In order to sell alcohol, you need a liquor permit/license from Alcohol Gaming Commission Ontario (AGCO).
 In some cases, you may also require a permit/license even if the alcohol at your event is free.

 Liquor liability can fall on several parties: servers, premises owners, employers, sponsors.

 If you are the owner of an establishment that provides alcohol to customers you carry a responsibility to protect persons at your location from harm; this includes educating and properly training your staff who will interact with your customers.

 There are measures that can be taken to help mitigate risk:

 - Train servers to identify an intoxicated person (Smart Serve Training).

 - Train servers on how to advise a customer they are cut off from bar service – include Low-Risk Practice sessions where servers can practice with each other how to handle situations that may arise.

 - Inform guests not to drink and drive.

 - Encouraging and arranging taxi transportation for customers.